Lophiomus: Etymology

 Lophiomus was coined by Guill when he proposed the genus as being different from Lophius but he did not explain the suffix -omus.
 In 1898, David Starr Jordan and Barton Warren Evermann posited that it was derived from omos, meaning "shoulder", stating that Gill had alluded to a "trifid hemeral spine" which had been mentioned by Gill in 1878 but this was a reference to Lophius americanus, under the name Lophius piscatorius.
 The specific name setigerus is a compound of seta, which means "bristle" and iger, meaning "to bear", an allusion to the many spines on the upper body and sides of this fish.

 Description

 Lophiomus goosefishes have a strongly flattened head and body.
-The ridges on the frontal, maxillary and dentary bones have a covering of conical spines which makes then rough.
+The ridges on the frontal, maxillary and dentary bones have a covering of conical spines which makes them rough.
 There are 2 spines between the eyes.
 The body is plain dark brown on the upper body and pale on the lower body.
 The fins are the same colour as the area of body they are next to.
 The maximum published total length of this species is 40 cm, although 30 cm is more typical.